Say Guudbye to PMS

 This process gets messed up when there is too little fibre in your diet.
 It causes too much intestinal bacteria to grow and forces estrogen to go back into your body.
 That’s when PMS rears its ugly head.

-To keep that gut super healthy, try adding probiotics or fermented foods to your diet as well.
+To keep that gut super healthy, try adding fermented foods to your diet as well.

 🐟 Add healthy fats